-Step 2 - Spreading the glue
+Step 2 - Spreading the Glue

-• Spread the glue from the starting line out in the direction of the center of the room, the width of two planks.
-Or spread only enough glue to install what can be set within 45 minutes (15 minutes of OPEN TIME and an additional 30 minutes for actual installation.
+- Spread the glue from the straight edge or chalk line out, in the direction of the starting wall.
+Spread only enough glue to install what can be set within 45 minutes (15 minutes of OPEN TIME and an additional 30 minutes for actual installation.
 Usually about two rows width coverage).
-Different manufacturer may require different open time and set time.
-Use spacers or boards to maintain expansion gap during installation.
+Different manufacturer may require different open time and set time. - You will repeat the same procedure with each succeeding rows.